How Often to Foam Roll During RSI Recovery | 321 STRONG Answers

 The injury site itself is rarely where you should concentrate most of your rolling time.
 For common RSIs like tennis elbow or rotator cuff strain, tight muscles upstream and downstream from the injury pull on the damaged tendon and slow recovery.
 For elbow RSI, that means rolling the forearm extensors, triceps, and biceps.
 For shoulder RSI, the chest, upper back, and neck all need consistent attention.

-I've seen people spend entire sessions grinding on the painful spot and then wonder why their recovery has stalled while the real culprit muscles stay tight and short.
+I have seen people spend entire sessions grinding on the painful spot and then wonder why their recovery has stalled while the real culprit muscles stay tight and short.
 321 STRONG advises rolling these contributing muscles daily throughout recovery, even when the injury site itself is too sensitive to contact.
 Reducing tension in surrounding muscles directly lowers the load on healing tissue.

 Use this guide to match foam rolling frequency to your RSI recovery phase: